The Forum’s work is divided into to four key areas:

 3) Activities, Training and Events

-We provide opportunities for the community to become healthier and more active by delivering a wide range of classes aimed at changing their lifestyle including Young at Hearts, Circuit Training, Tai Chi, 2 Lunch Clubs, Mind Body and Soul Group and our Batters Group (table tennis, badminton etc).
+We provide opportunities for the community to become healthier and more active by delivering a wide range of classes aimed at changing their lifestyle including Young at Heart, Tai Chi, 2 Lunch Clubs, Singing for the Soul and our Batters Group (table tennis).

-Over the past few years Parson Cross Forum have started to deliver groups aimed at supporting people with Dementia/Alzheimer’s and are now running 2 weekly activities.
-We have recently been awarded a contract by the NHS Clinical Commissioning group – People Keeping Well in their Community and SOAR, to deliver a weekly Memory Cafe, which is aimed at people with early onset Dementia/Alzheimer’s and their carers.
-We also deliver our well established JABADAO group, which is aimed at people with mid to late stage Dementia/Alzheimer’s and their carers.
+Over the past few years Parson Cross Forum have developed groups aimed at supporting people with Dementia/Alzheimer’s and now run 5 weekly activities and most of our other groups are also dementia friendly.
+We have secured funding from the National Lottery Reaching Community Fund and also recently been awarded a 5 year continuation contract by the NHS Clinical Commissioning group – People Keeping Well in their Community and SOAR, to deliver 3 weekly Memory Cafe’s.
+The cafes are aimed at people with early onset Dementia/Alzheimer’s and their carers.
+We also deliver our well established JABADAO group through our National Lottery Funding, which is aimed at people with mid to late stage Dementia/Alzheimer’s and their carers.

-Throughout the year the Forum also organises a number of events including festivals and day trips.
+Throughout the year the Forum also organises a number of events including tea dances, drag shows, pantomime’s even day trips and short holidays.
 Check out our events page to find out what’s coming soon.

 4) Rooms for Hire